Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler

 \section{Proposed Bayesian \GLM\ chain \GTR\ model}

 In Section~\ref{sec:Bayesian GLM}, we introduced a function $\eta(\{x, x'\})$ which embeds state transitions into the integer.
-We will call this $\eta$ an ``order function" into the $\eta$-provided order.
-Here we use such order function to model the exchangeable rates between each pair of states through the current pair and its nearest neighbour pair.
-Thus, we would like to find an order of each pair of distinctive states that is biologically meaningful so that they can share statistical strength.
+We will call this $\eta$ an ``ordering function''.
+Here we use such ordering function to model the exchangeable rates between each pair of states through the current pair and its nearest neighbour pair.
+We would like to find an order of each pair of distinctive states that is biologically meaningful so that parameters that are neighbours in this ordering can share statistical strength.
 Take protein evolution as an example.
-Most frequent amino acids exchanges take place between residues with similar physicochemical properties.
+Most frequent amino acid exchanges take place between residues with similar physicochemical properties.
 Under the Bayesian \GLM\ chain \GTR\ model we proposed below, we assume that mutations between two pairs of amino acids sharing one common state are expected to have similar exchangeable rates if the unshared distinctive states between the two pairs have similar physicochemical properties.
 We would like to find an ordering $\eta(\{x, x'\})$ such that amino acid pairs that are nearest neighbours share the most similar physicochemical properties given one common state.
 The \NNPAAO\ Algorithm (described in Appendix F) proposed in Section~\ref{sec:real} provides an ordering of amino acid pairs that satisfies such property.
-We denote it as $\eta_{\textrm{dist}}(\{x, x'\})$ since the order is determined based on the Euclidean distance between amino acids defined in Equation~\ref{eq:distance}.
+We denote it as $\eta_{\textrm{dist}}(\{x, x'\})$ since the order is determined according to the Euclidean distance between amino acids defined in Equation~\ref{eq:distance}.
 Given this ordering, neighbour pairs share more biological similarities than non-neighbour pairs.